A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Computations in

-This section aims at making explicit all the computations of morphisms in $\D^b_{\R c}(\kk_\R)$.
-Combining Theorems 2.1 and 2.2, we see that any object of $\D^b_{\R c}(\kk_\R)$ is isomorphic to a direct sum of sheaves constant on an interval seen as a complex concentrated in one degree.
-Hence, to give a full description of the morphisms, one must start by computing $\Hom(\kk_I,\kk_J)$ for $I,J$ two intervals.
-This leads us to the observation that $\Mod_{\R c}(\kk_\R)$ does not have enough injective nor projective.
+This section aims at making explicit all the computations of morphisms in $\D^b_{\R c}(\kk_\R)$, and determine the action of the functor $- \star \K_\varepsilon$.
+Combining Theorems \ref{T:KSdecomposition} and \ref{T:KSstructure}, we see that any object of $\D^b_{\R c}(\kk_\R)$ is isomorphic to a direct sum of sheaves constant on an interval seen as a complex concentrated in one degree.
+Hence, to give a full description of the morphisms, it is enough to compute $\Rr\Hom_{\Mod(\kk_\R)}(\kk_I,\kk_J)$ for $I,J$ two intervals -- in the sequel, we shall write for short $\Hom$ for $\Hom_{\Mod(\kk_\R)}$.
+Indeed, for $F,G \in \D^b_{\R c}(\kk_\R)$ we have by local finiteness of the barcodes of $F$ and $G$: